-In times of uncertainty and market volatility, creating or updating your wealth plan will help to keep you focused on the long-term and can provide reassurance that your goals remain achievable.
+In times of uncertainty and market volatility, creating or updating your wealth plan will help to keep you focused on the long term and can provide reassurance that your goals remain achievable.

-Over the past thirty-five years there have been several events that impacted markets, and caused global uncertainty; from the Black Monday Market Crash in 1987 to the 2007/08 Financial Crisis and, most recently, the COVID-19 pandemic.
-And, like crises before it, the COVID-19 pandemic will also come to pass.
-However, while this crisis may have triggered concerns and doubts about your well-being, now and in the future, it's important that you don't make rash or emotional decisions.
-Instead, you should maintain a long-term perspective, and remain focused on long-terms goals and objectives to provide confidence in your financial future.
+Over the past thirty-five years there have been several events that impacted markets and caused global uncertainty: the Black Monday Market Crash in 1987, the 2007/08 Financial Crisis, the COVID-19 pandemic and, most recently, the war in Ukraine.
+And, like crises before it, the war in Ukraine will also come to pass.
+However, while this crisis may have triggered concerns and doubts, it's always important that you don't make rash or emotional decisions.
+Instead, you should maintain a long-term perspective and remain focused on long-terms goals and objectives to provide confidence in your financial future